 Alternatively, businesses can opt to use the One Stop Shop (OSS) simplification.
 OSS allows for a single EU wide registration in which businesses can account for VAT on all taxable sales in the EU under a single OSS return.
 This is a system that has already been rolled out and proved helpful in dealing with electronically supplies services where the place of supply for B2C services is where the consumer belongs.

-Businesses will also need to implement systems to identify the location of the customer to ensure VAT is being accounted for in the correct member state.
+Businesses also need to implement systems to identify the location of the customer to ensure VAT is being accounted for in the correct member state.
 Information such as IP addresses and other indicators may need to be obtained.